title

 Nicholas I

-The invasion of Afghanistan was a fiasco for the British that had little if anything to do with the Russians.
-This was followed by Britain advocating stability in the relations between the Russians and the Turks.
-In 1841 the London Straits Convention affirmed Ottoman control over the straits between the Mediterranean and Black Seas, an agreement with other European powers, including Russia, and signed by Turkey.
+The British were concerned about India, and it was now that they first invaded Afghanistan from India, believing that the Afghan ruler, Dost Muhammad, was too friendly with the Russians.
+The invasion was a fiasco for the British.
+It was stability that Britain was interested in.
+Stability was conducive to trade, and Britain was the world's leader in trade.
+The British followed its Afghanistan fiasco with an attempt at improving relations between the Russians and the Turks.
+In 1841 the London Straits Convention affirmed Ottoman control over the straits between the Mediterranean and Black Seas, an agreement with other European powers including Russia and signed by Turkey.
 It was agreed that no power would send warships through the straits in time of peace.
-Tsar Nicholas signed -- happy to cooperate with Britain -- while the British saw the agreement as preserving a European balance of power by preventing Russia's now powerful navy from dominating the Mediterranean.
+Tsar Nicholas was happy to cooperate with Britain while the British saw the agreement as preserving a European balance of power by preventing Russia's navy from dominating the Mediterranean Sea.

 The riot ended with more than forty people dead on the church's floor.
 In 1847 and 1848 there were more unseemly scuffles between Catholic and Orthodox Christian monks and priests in Jerusalem; the representatives of the Orthodox Church emerged triumphant: for example, at the Church of the Nativity in Bethlehem, where Catholics had placed a silver star to commemorate the place of Jesus' birth.
 It was pried out and stolen, and Catholics described Orthodox monks as the thieves, and in Jerusalem Orthodox monks and Catholic priests again scuffled.

 France's president, Louis Napoleon, made a show of being a good Catholic and championed Roman Catholic control over Christianity's sites in the Holy Land.
-Turkey's sultan, Abdul Mejid (r.
-1839-61), had been educated in France, and he favored French control over the Christian sites.
-Nicholas saw this as a blow to Russia and to Orthodox Christianity,
+Turkey's sultan, Abdulmecid I, had been educated in France, and he favored French control over the Christian sites.
+Nicholas saw this as a blow to Russia and to Orthodox Christianity.
 On April 19, 1853, while waiting for a response, Russia proclaimed the right to protect Christians in the Ottoman Empire.
 On May 21, the Ottomans rejected the Russian ultimatum.

-In July, Nicholas mobilized his armies and invaded neighboring vassal states of the Ottoman Empire -- Moldavia and Walachia.
+Meanwhile, the Ottoman Empire was deeply in debt and dependent on British and French for loans.
+In response, the Ottoman Empire had cut its land and naval forces.
+Nicholas saw opportunity and in July he moved his armies into Moldavia and Walachia, states within Turkey's empire.
 Futile negotiations between Russia and the Ottomans followed.
-In Turkey, the Sultan came under pressure from nationalist and religiously chauvinistic public opinion.
-Religious leaders were raising fears among Muslims that the Russians were going to destroy their mosques and build churches in their place -- similar to the Muslims having turned the great Orthodox Church of Hagia Sophia in Constantinople into a grand mosque.
+In Turkey, Sultan Abdulmecid came under pressure from nationalists and religiously concerned Muslims.
+Religious leaders were raising fears among Muslims that the Russians were going to destroy their mosques and build churches in their place – similar to the Muslims having turned the great Orthodox Church of Hagia Sophia in Constantinople into a grand mosque.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.